Pagure/pagure/doc/install.rst

 To install pagure via this mechanism simply follow these steps:
 # Clone the sources::

     git clone https://pagure.io/pagure.git

 # Go to the folder::

     cd pagure

 # Install the latest version of pagure::

     python setup.py build
     sudo python setup.py install

-..note: To install the eventsource server or the milter, refer to their
+..note:: To install the eventsource server or the milter, refer to their
         respective documentations.

 # Install the additional files as follow: